lowagner/pynances/README.md

 In pynances.py, the screen needs to be wide enough for the edit window to appear, so you may need to resize your window to edit files.
-But to quickly edit bills, you get to the pynances command line and type "e bills".
+But to quickly edit bills, you get to the pynances command line and type `e bills`.

 Next you will notice that
 curses editing makes you want to curse!
 I have listed some useful commands